Board of Directors

 Allison L. Alexander

-Allison Alexander is Vice President and Chief Corporate Counsel of Clark Enterprises, Inc., one of the largest privately held companies in the Washington, DC metropolitan area with holdings in real estate, financial markets, venture capital/private equity and other investments.
-Ms. Alexander’s career comprises more than 15 years of top tier law firm, in-house legal and investment experience.
-She was previously Senior Vice President and Chief Legal Officer at SCI Ventures, a Maryland-based venture capital firm with over $200 million under management.
-Prior to joining SCI Ventures, she practiced corporate and securities law at DLA Piper, where she advised clients ranging from start-ups to Fortune 500 companies in financing deals, commercial contract negotiations and corporate structuring and compliance matters.
-She received her J.D. degree with honors from University of Maryland School of Law and is a summa cum laude graduate of Syracuse University.
-Ms. Alexander joined the Children’s Law Center Board in 2016 and also serves on the Board of Trustees of the National Center for Children and Families.
+Allison Alexander is the Vice President and General Counsel of Clark Enterprises, Inc., one of the largest privately held companies in the Washington, DC metropolitan area with holdings in real estate, financial markets, venture capital/private equity and other investments.
+She was previously Senior Vice President and Chief Legal Officer at SCI Ventures, and prior to joining that firm, she practiced corporate and securities law at DLA Piper.
+She is a summa cum laude graduate of Syracuse University and received her JD degree with honors from University of Maryland School of Law.
+Allison joined the Children’s Law Center Board in 2016 and also serves on the Board of Trustees of the National Center for Children and Families.
+She has lived in the DC area her entire life and is a fan of the Washington Nationals.

 Anne P. Davis

-Anne Davis is Co-Managing Partner of Arnold & Porter Kaye Scholer LLP, and has practiced as a litigator for many years in the Firm’s Washington DC office.
-Anne previously served as Co-General Counsel to the Firm.
-Anne’s pro bono practice has included representing clients in asylum petitions and other immigration matters, voting rights cases, and police misconduct cases.
+Anne Davis is Co-Managing Partner of Arnold & Porter Kaye Scholer LLP, and has practiced as a litigator for many years in the firm’s Washington, DC office.
+Anne previously served as Co-General Counsel to the firm.
+Her pro bono practice has included representing clients in asylum petitions and other immigration matters, voting rights cases, and police misconduct cases.
 Earlier in her career, Anne worked as a trial lawyer in the Office of the Prosecutor at the International Criminal Tribunal for the Former Yugoslavia in the Hague, Netherlands, where she was a member of a trial team prosecuting four Bosnian Serb Army commanders charged with genocide and crimes against humanity in connection with the 1995 mass executions at Srebrenica.
-She is a graduate of Dartmouth College and received both her law degree and an M.Ed. in education policy from the University of Virginia.
-Anne lives in Northwest DC with her husband, Chase, daughter Paige, son Graham and a very sweet chocolate lab named Zoe.
+Anne is a graduate of Dartmouth College and received both her JD and an M.Ed. in education policy from the University of Virginia.
+She lives in Northwest DC.

-Manu Gayatrinath is a partner at Latham & Watkins LLP.
-She serves as the Global Chair of the firm’s Recruiting Committee and focuses her practice on private equity finance.
-On the pro bono front, she has worked to help undocumented children in the United States who have been abused, abandoned or neglected get Special Immigrant Juvenile Status.
-Manu is a graduate of Barnard College with a bachelor in economics.
-She worked at JPMorgan Chase prior to earning her JD from the University of Pennsylvania in 2004.
-Manu, a New York City native, her husband (Anthony) and their lovely English Bulldog (Lola), live in the District.
+Manu Gayatrinath is a partner at Latham & Watkins LLP where she serves as the Global Chair of the firm’s Private Equity Finance Group and focuses her practice on private equity finance.
+She maintains an active pro bono practice and has worked to help undocumented children in the United States who have been abused, abandoned or neglected get Special Immigrant Juvenile Status.
+Manu is a graduate of Barnard College and received her JD from the University of Pennsylvania.
+She joined the Children's Law Center Board of Directors in 2019.
 Manu joined the Children’s Law Center Board in 2016.
+Manu enjoys spending time with her family and exploring the Georgetown neighborhood.

 Michael S. Labson

-Mike is a Partner at Covington & Burling LLP in Washington D.C.
-His practices focuses on providing strategic advice to pharmaceutical and biotechnology clients in dealing with the FDA and other agencies.
-He is a member of the firm's Management Committee, and previously was one of the firm's Hiring Partners and Co-Chair of the Diversity Committee.
-He is also actively involved in pro bono work.
+Mike Labson is a Partner at Covington & Burling LLP in Washington D.C. in the Food, Drug, and Device practice.
+He is also a member of the firm's Management Committee and Executive Committee.
 Mike received his undergraduate degree from Harvard University and his JD from Harvard Law School.
-He joined the Children's Law Center Board of Directors in 2017, and also serves on the Board of the Children's Dental Health Project.
+He joined the Children's Law Center Board of Directors in 2017, and he previously served as the Vice Chair of the Board of the Children's Dental Health Project.
 When not practicing law or spending time with his family, Mike can generally be found on his bike pedaling the byways of DC and Maryland.

 Evan Miller is a partner in the law firm of Jones Day, where he is co-chair of the firm's employee benefits and executive compensation practice.
 He has been actively involved with the St. Albans School and Columbia University.
 He joined the Children's Law Center Board of Directors in 2015.
 Evan resides in the District of Columbia with his wife, Nancy Hedin, and their adopted daughter, and they also have a son currently attending college.